Triton-Robotics-Training/Week-1/readme.md

 ## Assignment

 WIth this information, write a simple program in the simulator that controls the LED with the button.
 The led pin is `LED1` and the button pin is `BUTTON1`.
 You can play around with this by pressing the button in the simulator.
+Once your code is functional, copy it back into the file on github, and then push.

 # Exercise 2: Analog Input